Deadliest Catch: After the Catch (2007-2012)

+Inside the Catch (2012)

-The Bait
+The Bait (2013-2014)

 The Bait is a "pregame show" roundtable documentary-style television mini-series that previews select episodes of Deadliest Catch since season 9, filmed in Dutch Harbor, and hosted by Sig Hansen, Johnathan, and Andy Hillstrand, and Keith Colburn, with narration by Deadliest Catch narrator Mike Rowe.
 The captains swap stories about the off-season and hints on what the viewers can expect in that night's episode, with previews of the upcoming season in the king crab and opilio crab kickoffs.
 Regular features include "The Hot Seat" (interview focused on one Captain or deckhand) and questions from celebrity fans of the show.
 The spin-off series is produced in partnership with Original Productions and Silent Crow Arts.
 The first episode, "Opening Day: King Crab," aired on April 16, 2013.

-On Deck
+On Deck (2013-2014)

 On Deck is an expanded episode of Deadliest Catch featuring previously unaired footage, production notes, facts, and on occasion, social media comments.
 On Deck debuted April 23, 2013, and paralleled Season 9.

-Decked
+Decked (2014)

 Decked is a rebroadcast episode of Deadliest Catch featuring webcam CatchChat with one or more Captains between episode segments.